-Cultural diversity, globally-recognised degrees, top-ranking universities, interactive learning environment, and an open work culture – Australia is everything you’d need for that ultimate international exposure.
+Cultural diversity, globally-recognized degrees, top-ranking universities, interactive learning environment, and open work culture – Australia is everything you’d need for that ultimate international exposure.
 What’s more?
 It is home to the world’s most liveable cities.
+This is all you need to know about study in Australia

 With more than 1,100 institutions and 22,000 courses to choose from and consistently top ranked universities, Australian education system makes you ready to take on the world.
 Here’s all you need to know about it.